IdkwhatImD0ing/Obsidian-Vault/CSE140/MDP and Reinforcement Learning.md

 	 - Sometimes just R(s) or R(s’)
 	 - A start state (or distribution)
 	 - Maybe a terminal state
- - MDP Solution is a policy rather than a plan
+ - MDP Solution is a policy rather than a

 ### Bellman Equations
 ![[Pasted image 20230213180052.png]]